symeig/zle-mma/README.md

 ## Setup

-1. Determine your base directory by running $UserBaseDirectory in the Mathematica environment
+1. Determine your base directory by running $UserBaseDirectory in the Mathematica environment.

-2. From your installation location, copy lib.wl to a place where Mathematica can find it
+2. From your installation location, copy lib.wl to a place where Mathematica can find it.
   - mkdir yourbasedirectory/applications/lib
   - cp lib.wl yourbasedirectory/applications/lib